douglasparker/palworld/README.md

 A docker container for easy deployment and configuration of a [Palworld](https://store.steampowered.com/app/1623730/Palworld/) dedicated server.

+> [!WARNING]
+> This docker image is a work in progress and may have bugs.

 ## Server Setup

 ### 1) Login as Steam user